-The valuation report by the independent appraisal firm has been prepared on the basis of fair value appraisal uncertainty, as stated in the guidelines of the Royal Institution of Chartered Surveyors (RICS) due to the general economic conditions prevailing due to Covid-19 and the Russia-Ukraine conflict as well as accelerated inflation and increased borrowing costs that has created uncertainty undermining the growth of the property market.
+The valuation report by the independent appraisal firm has been prepared on the basis of fair value appraisal uncertainty, as stated in the guidelines of the Royal Institution of Chartered Surveyors (RICS) due to the general economic conditions prevailing arising from the Russia-Ukraine conflict, the Eastern Mediterranean conflicts, climate change as well as accelerated inflation and increased borrowing costs that has created uncertainty undermining the growth of the property market.

-Refer to note 4 "Significant accounting policies", note 7 "Critical accounting estimates, judgements and assumptions", and note 18 "Investment property" in the financial statements for further details relating to this matter.
+Refer to Note 4 "Accounting policies", Note 7 "Critical accounting estimates, judgements and assumptions", and Note 18 "Investment property" in the financial statements for further details relating to this matter.